ferrilab/bitvec/book/data-structures.md

    internal to the crate, and will not be present outside it. `bitvec` pointers are perfectly safe to use, as long as you treat them as completely opaque and use *only* the interfaces provided.
-1. These structures all have two type parameters, `<O: BitOrder, T: BitStore>`.
+1. These structures all have two type parameters, `<T: BitStore, O: BitOrder>`.
    These parameters are described in the next chapter.
 They govern the in-memory representation of data storage, but are not relevant to the general use of the handle types.